FalkorDB/docs/cypher/index.md

 ```
 {
    dimension: INT, // Requiered, length of the vector to be indexed
-   similarityFunction: STRING, // Requiered, currently only euclidean is allowed
+   similarityFunction: STRING, // Requiered, currently only euclidean or cosine is allowed
    M: INT, // Optional, maximum number of outgoing edges per node. default 16
    efConstruction: INT, // Optional, number of candidates during construction. default 200
    efRuntime: INT // Optional, number of candidates during search. default 10